April Captains: Plot

 The film opens on the evening of 24 April 1974, as a young conscript soldier (Daniel) kisses farewell to his girlfriend (Rosa) before boarding a train from Lisbon back to his Army base at Santarém.
 Both are fearful that he will be sent to fight in the Portuguese Colonial War.
-Late and depressed, Rosa then travels by tram to Antónia's flat to babysit for her daughter Amelia.
+Late and depressed, Rosa then travels by tram to left-wing journalist/lecturer Antónia's flat to babysit for her daughter Amelia.
 On arriving back (late) at his base, Daniel is oblivious to the imminent coup.
 Captain Salgueiro Maia arrests the base commander at gunpoint and orders the soldiers to assemble on parade in the middle of the night; he asks them to come with him to Lisbon to overthrow the government.
-Maia's erudite but cynical and cautious colleague Major Gervasio refuses to take part, as does Lieutenant Lobão.
+Maia's erudite but cynical and cautious colleague Major Gervásio refuses to take part, as does Lieutenant Lobão.

-Meanwhile, in Lisbon, left-wing journalist/lecturer Antónia is having a row with her estranged husband Manuel, a Portuguese Army captain, over atrocities he has been involved with during the Colonial War.
-Rosa having arrived to babysit, Antónia then goes to a formal reception where she pleads with her brother (Filipe Correia), a minister in the government, to release one of her students who had been arrested by the DGS (secret police).
-Filipe refuses to help and returns to his conversation with Brigadier Pais.
+Meanwhile, in Lisbon, Antónia is having a row with her estranged husband Manuel, a Portuguese Army captain, over atrocities he has been involved with during the Colonial War.
+Rosa having arrived to babysit, Antónia then goes to a formal reception where she pleads with her brother Filipe Correia, a minister in the government, to release one of her students who had been arrested by the DGS (secret police).
+He refuses to help.
 The head of the DGS (Salieri) is also present at the reception; he recognises Antónia and subsequently assaults her in a toilet.
-Antónia returns home in despair, not realizing that her estranged husband Manuel is also a coup plotter.
-Manuel and his colleague prepare to seize control of the Rádio Clube Português, a radio station, from which communiques on behalf of the Armed Forces Movement will be broadcast.
+Antónia returns home in despair, not realizing that Manuel is also a coup plotter.
+Manuel and his colleagues prepare to seize control of the Rádio Clube Português, a radio station, from which communiques on behalf of the Armed Forces Movement will be broadcast.